pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 ### Workflow

+The possible states of a PDEP are:

+- Under discussion
+- Accepted
+- Implemented
+- Rejected

+Next is described the workflow that PDEPs can follow.

 #### Submitting a PDEP

-Proposing a PDEP is done by creating a PR adding a new file to `web/pdeps/accepted/`.
+Proposing a PDEP is done by creating a PR adding a new file to `web/pdeps/`.
-The file is a markdown file, you can use `web/pdeps/accepted/0001.md` as a reference for the expected format.
+The file is a markdown file, you can use `web/pdeps/0001.md` as a reference for the expected format.

-By default, we expect a PDEP will be accepted, so the PR of a PDEP should be done in the `accepted` but we will keep `Status: Under discussion` until it is ready to be merged.
-If a PDEP is finally rejected, its status and directory will be updated by the core team before merging, once the decision is made.
-Please make sure you select the option `Allow edits and access to secrets by maintainers` when opening the PR.
+The initial status of a PDEP will be `Status: Under discussion`.
+This will be changed to `Status: Accepted` when the PDEP is ready and have the approval of the core team.

 #### Accepted PDEP